Time-Lagged Recurrence: a data-driven method to estimate the predictability of dynamical systems: Lorenz system and its stochastic version

 In this study, we adopt the classical parameters of the Lorenz system that exhibit deterministic chaos, where $(\sigma, \rho, \beta)=(10,28,8/3)$.
 Observational data are obtained through numerical simulation with a temporal resolution of $dt = 0.005$ over $10^5$ time steps.

 Additionally, we test the impact of noise on our predictability index by considering the Lorenz-63 system with diffusion terms.
 The corresponding equations can be written as:

 where $dW^j_t$, $j=1,2,3$ indicate increments of three independent Wiener processes, and $\eta$ modulates the intensity of the stochastic perturbations.
-In Supplementary Figure~\ref{fig:lorenz_stochastic}, we show the predictability index for the Lorenz system with stochastic perturbations, using the same numerical simulation settings as in Figure 2, with the value of $\eta=1$.
-We note that the Supplementary Figure~\ref{fig:lorenz_stochastic} is overall similar to Figure 2 for the five different forecasting horizons considered.
+In Fig.~\ref{fig:lorenz_stochastic}, we show the predictability index for the Lorenz system with stochastic perturbations, using the same numerical simulation settings as in Fig. 2, with the value of $\eta=1$.
+We note that the Fig.~\ref{fig:lorenz_stochastic} is similar to Figure 2 for the five different forecasting horizons considered.
 However, we observe small-scale fluctuations of $\alpha_{\eta}$, which corresponds to the characteristics of the stochasticity within the system.
 In addition, the value of $\alpha_{\eta}$ drops more rapidly on average as expected, since the stochastic nature will make the system less predictable in general.